Catholic churches across Rome shut due to virus

 "This provision is for the common good," De Donatis wrote.

-The Italian government on Wednesday announced a comprehensive crackdown that shuttered all retail stores except for pharmacies and groceries.
+The Italian government on Wednesday announced a comprehensive crackdown that closed all stores except for pharmacies and groceries.

-De Donatis said he was finally moved to close Roman churches by "the even more binding restrictions placed on the ordinary movement of people" on Wednesday.
+De Donatis said he was finally moved to close Rome's churches by "the even more binding restrictions placed on the ordinary movement of people".

-"At this time, even more than ever, our houses are domestic churches," the Rome cardinal wrote.